top of page

 A typical trabocco converted into a restaurant

-For the remaining 2 nights of the tour we’ll transfer to a hotel overlooking the sea in the historic center of Vasto, by far the most interesting and atmospheric town on the entire Abruzzo coastline.
+For the remaining 2 nights of the tour we’ll transfer to our hotel in a lovingly restored 17th century building in the historic center of Vasto, which is by far the most interesting and atmospheric town on the entire Abruzzo coastline.
 Vasto is one of the few coastal towns in Abruzzo unspoiled by development and where its location high up on a bluff makes it a balcony on the Adriatic.

 Vasto, Abruzzo at sunset